qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 - the definitions of the opaque `Qubit` and `Result` types
-- global constants that store [string labels](#output-recording) needed for certain output formats that may be ignored if the [output schema](../output_schemas/) does not make use of them
+- global constants that store [string labels](#output-recording) needed for certain output schemas that may be ignored if the [output schema](../output_schemas/) does not make use of them
 - the [entry point definition](#entry-point-definition) that contains the program logic